Dannebrog: Middle Ages

 The white-on-red cross emblem originates in the age of the Crusades.
 In the 12th century, it was also used as war flag by the Holy Roman Empire.

 In the Gelre Armorial, dated c.
 1340–1370, such a banner is shown alongside the coat of arms of the king of Denmark.
-This is the earliest known undisputed colour rendering of the Dannebrog.
+This is the earliest known undisputed color rendering of the Dannebrog.
 About the same time, Valdemar IV of Denmark displays a cross in his coat of arms on his Danælog seal (Rettertingsseglet, dated 1356).
 The image from the Armorial Gelre is nearly identical to an image found in a 15th-century coat of arms book now located in the National Archives of Sweden (Riksarkivet).
 The seal of Eric of Pomerania (1398) as king of the Kalmar Union displays the arms of Denmark's chief dexter, three lions.
 In this version, the lions hold a Dannebrog banner.